morpho-org/vault-v2/README.md

 ### Id system

 The funds allocation of the vault is constrained by an id system.
-An id is an abstract identifier of a common risk factor of some markets (a collateral, an oracle, a protocol, etc.).
+An id is an abstract identifier for a common risk factor of some markets (a collateral, an oracle, a protocol, etc.).
-The allocation on markets with a common id is limited by absolute caps and relative caps.
+Allocation on markets with a common id is limited by absolute caps and relative caps.
 Note that relative caps are "soft" because they are not checked on withdrawals (they only constrain new allocations).
 The curator ensures the consistency of the id system by: